Only bailiffs are authorised to evict squatters. They are thus indispensable partners of Squat Solutions.

 To enter into a squatter eviction procedure, the owner of the squatted property must, on the one hand, show that his property is occupied, and on the other, obtain the exact identity of at least one occupant without right or title present on the premises.
 The collection of the occupant’s identity often proves to be very difficult and necessitates a summons for questioning through the court bailiff.

-If all goes well, the court will order the eviction of the occupants.
-If the premises are still occupied on the effective date of the notice to quit the premises, the Court bailiff will request the department’s administrative headquarters for the assistance of law enforcement.
+If all goes well, the judge will order the eviction of the occupants.
+If the premises are still occupied on the effective date of the order to vacate, the court commissioner will request the assistance of the public force from the prefecture of the department.